 Practice Nurse Incentive Program

-The Practice Nurse Incentive Programme provides incentive payments to practices to support an expanded role for nurses working in general practice.
+The Practice Nurse Incentive Program provides incentive payments to practices to support an expanded role for nurses working in general practice.

 The Practice Nurse Incentive Program (PNIP) simplifies funding arrangements under the previous Practice Incentives Program (PIP) Practice Nurse Incentive and 6 of the Medicare Benefits Schedule practice nurse items.
 We manage the PNIP on behalf of the Department of Health and the Department of Veterans' Affairs.